The low-LET radiation contribution to the tumor dose in diffusing alpha-emitters radiation therapy: Single-source calculations

 The total number of $^{212}$Pb decays on the source is therefore:

 where $\tau_{Pb}=1/\lambda_{Pb}$ and $\tau_{Ra}=1/\lambda_{Ra}$ are the mean lifetimes of $^{212}$Pb and $^{224}$Ra, respectively.
 Each decay of $^{212}$Pb gives rise to one atom of $^{212}$Bi, which, due to the low recoil energy in beta decay (few eV) can be assumed to remain on the source.
-A full solution of the equations governing the activities of $^{212}$Pb and $^{212}$Bi on the source, shows that for realistic time scales from source production to treatment, $N_{decays}^{src}(Bi)\approx1.01\,N_{decays}^{src}(Pb)$.
 Lastly, $^{208}$Tl is created through the alpha decay of $^{212}$Bi, which has a branching ratio of 36\%.
 Although it does recoil from the source into the tumor, it has a short half-live (3.05 min) and likely forms chemical bonds with surrounding molecules, with a small effective diffusion coefficient compared to a free ion.
 We therefore assume that $^{208}$Tl generated by alpha decays of $^{212}$Bi on the source essentially decays on the source itself, such that $N_{decays}^{src}(Tl)=0.36N_{decays}^{src}(Bi)$.
 With this, the asymptotic beta dose coming directly from the source is:

 When received at the hospital, the source is contained in an applicator needle filled with glycerin, which serves two purposes: (1) prevention of unwanted $^{220}$Rn release from the applicator prior to the treatment, and (2) retention of the source inside the needle by viscous friction.
 Typically, the time from source production to the treatment is long compared to the half-life of $^{212}$Pb, such that $^{212}$Pb and $^{224}$Ra are in secular equilibrium inside the applicator, and $\Gamma_{Pb}^{tot}(0)\approx\frac{\lambda_{Pb}}{\lambda_{Pb}-\lambda_{Ra}}\Gamma_{Ra}^{src}(0)=1.14\,\Gamma_{Ra}^{src}(0)$.
 Here, $\Gamma_{Pb}^{tot}$ is the total $^{212}$Pb activity, including the activity on the source itself and inside the glycerin.
 When the source is inserted into the tumor some of the glycerin filling the needle accompanies it.
 For simplicity, we associate the $^{212}$Pb activity contained in the glycerin which enters the tumor with the initial $^{212}$Pb on the source, $\Gamma_{Pb}^{src}(0)$.
 Since the exact amount of glycerin activity is unknown, we consider two extreme cases: (1) the entire activity of $^{212}$Pb contained in the glycerin enters the tumor, such that $\Gamma_{Pb}^{src}(0)=1.14\,\Gamma_{Ra}^{src}(0)$; (2) No glycerin enters the tumor, such that $\Gamma_{Pb}^{src}(0)=1.14\,(1-P_{des}^{eff}(Pb))\Gamma_{Ra}^{src}(0)\approx0.51\,\Gamma_{Ra}^{src}(0)$.
 From eq. (\ref{eq:BetaDoseSrc_point_source}), the source beta dose in the second case (no glycerin contribution) is 0.90 times its value in the first case (full glycerin contribution).
 Assuming a nominal case halfway between these two extremes, the associated uncertainty in the source beta dose is $\sim5\%$.
 Assuming further that the source contributes $\sim60-80\%$ of the total beta dose to the tumor, the associated uncertainty in the total low-LET dose is $\sim3\%$.